AlainJoss/datathon_ubs/TECHNICAL_REPORT.md

 Spikes in negative engagement metrics (likes, comments): These may imply public relations challenges or other negative events that could lead to decreased investor sentiment and subsequent stock price declines.
 The method reached an accuracy of 60%.
 By leveraging these insights, the "Sell" strategy is formulated to capitalize on early detection of negative trends, thus enabling timely decision-making that could protect investments from potential downturns.
 It's a proactive approach to mitigate risk based on the predictive signals from our anomaly detection models.

-## Stability Index

-### Notebook

-- `stability_index.ipynb`: The notebook included in the directory using the discrepancy between short-term movements and long-term movements, in order to estimate the stability of each company within a single numerical value.
-- It also includes visualization of three representative companies, which show that the estimated stability correlates to the actual market and sentiment stability.
-**Long Term Investment Recommendations**

-As stock markets historically tend to go up, the sell signal already provides a great investment opportunity.
-In order to leverage this, we are looking for stable companies with big market caps, that achieve long term growth with as little risk as possible.

-Thus, the stability index estimation model aims to provide the most stable companies.
-According to statistical analysis on the given data, this indeed does hold.

 4. **Recommendations for Model Enhancement**